Science, Art, Litt, Science based Art & Science Communication

 Nobody asked you to 'just believe in science'.
 It is there for everyone to verify.
 Whenever they want and wherever they want.
 Go and verify, dude.
 Learn and understand it.
 Test it.
 Trust it only when you can find evidence.
 Don't just lazily ask silly questions.

-If you can't understand science or don't make an effort to learn it, at least learn to trust the scientific methodology which has no parallel in establishing authenticated facts.
+If you can't understand science or don't make an effort to learn it, at least learn to trust the scientific methods and methodology which has no parallel in establishing authenticated facts.

 Science as an institution behaves differently.
 Science establishes conditions where rational argument is able to flourish, where ideas can be tested against the world, and where individuals can work together to surpass their individual limitations.
 Science is not just one “faith community” among many.
 It has earned its epistemological stripes.
 And when the stakes are high, as they are with burning controversies, we should appreciate its special status.